 Similarly, Turner could afford to take better angles downhill.
 He sometimes has to correct his angle mid-response, stalling his momentum and giving runners extra time.

-With Turner, you have a lot of the necessary building blocks for effective island coverage.
+With Turner, you have many of the necessary building blocks for effective island coverage.
 In man coverage, Turner has incredibly fast feet, fluid hips, and impressive discipline for his technique.
 He frequently uses feet first and has the twitchy, high-speed athleticism in close quarters to keep wide receivers in front of him at all times.
+He also has the recovery speed to make up ground whenever he needs to.

 Meanwhile, in zone coverage, Turner manages space, processes routes, and passes off and carries receivers as well.
-He can still strive for more consistency in this phase, but the foundation is there for Turner to be a scheme-versatile starter on the boundary.
+He can still strive for more consistency with his reaction quickness, but the foundation is there for Turner to be a scheme-versatile starter on the boundary with slot capabilities.
 Additionally, Turner’s high-end explosiveness and recovery speed widen his margin of error, and his competitive mentality only strengthens his appeal.